Need to know

 Extra beds can brought into rooms for £60 a night, plus VAT, and children are welcome throughout the hotel.
 Babysitting can be arranged for £8 an hour (£10 an hour after midnight), with a booking fee of £30 plus VAT.

 Babies and up - children of all ages welcomed and catered for.

 All rooms, except the Club category, have a sitting area; extra beds are available for £60 a night.
 Spring Cottage sleeps up to six and the private butler will organise children's activities.

 Cliveden's large gardens are owned by the National Trust and are beautifully maintained (look out for the famous Tortoise Fountain) and an ideal environment for playing hide and seek.
-Children are welcome to use the snooker room, and indoor and outdoor tennis courts.
+Children are welcome to use the indoor and outdoor tennis courts.
 Staff can arrange helicopter rides for Little Lord Fauntleroys, or a drive in a Rolls-Royce Phantom.

 Children are allowed in the restaurant at all times.
 There's a kids' menu, serving staples like lasagne, spaghetti bolognese and home-made chicken nuggets (from around £7.50).

 Babysitting can be arranged from £12.50 an hour.
 Please give at least 24 hours' notice.